CorpAsfindes/AAA-Autonomy-Algorithms-Agency/evidence/README.md

 ## Privacy and Consent

 - Participants sign the Field Validation Instrument authorizing use of their feedback.
-- Photo documentation is taken only with explicit verbal consent.
+- Photo documentation will be collected in subsequent sessions with explicit verbal consent.
 - Communities retain the right to access, review, and request removal of their data at any time.

 ## Status